 Extended Producer Responsibility (EPR)

 Alberta, Canada: The Tire Recycling Program is administered by the Alberta Recycling Management Authority, also known as “Alberta Recycling”, a not-for-profit association.
-An environmental fee is placed on the sale of new designated tyres ranging from CAD$4 to CAD$200 (depending on the item).
-An environmental fee is charged at the point of sale on designated tyres, which provides operational funding for the programme.
+An environmental fee is charged at the point of sale of new designated tyres ranging from CAD$4 to CAD$200 (depending on the item), which provides operational funding for the programme.
 In part, the fee funds the collection, transportation and recycling of tyres.
 A portion of the fee also goes to fund research and development of new recycled products and processes.
-Consumers can return any of the designated tires to points of collection across the province, including municipal collection sites and recyclers. ()
+Consumers can return any of the designated tyres to points of collection across the province, including municipal collection sites and recyclers. () The “Environment Canada Extended Producer Responsibility and Product Stewardship Inventory of Programs” provides information on other existing extended producer responsibility and product stewardship programmes in Canada ().

+France: Aliapur is an end-of-life tyre management company established by France’s main tyre manufacturers for the implementation of Decree No.2002-1563 of 24 December 2002.
+Distributors of new tyres must take back waste tyres free of charge within the limit of their annual sales.
+To fund the programme an eco-fee is charged on the sale of new tyres, which varies according to the following categories: car and other tyres 3 to 5 kg (categories A1, A2 and A3), truck and other tyres 20 to 80 kg (B1 and B2), heavy equipment and other tyres 80 to >450 kg (C1, C2, D1 and D2), scooter and other tyres <3 kg (E), and aircraft tyres (F1, F2 and F3) Currently the eco-tax (excluding VAT) for passengers car tyres (category A), which represent two thirds of the total tyres collected, is EUR 1.35. ()

+Spain: Signus Ecovalor is a non-profit organization formed by tyre manufacturers to satisfy the requirements of Royal Decree 1619/2005, which calls for producers to take responsibility for the management of end-of-life tyres.
+There are currently 317 tyre manufacturers and importers (producers) affiliated to SIGNUS that fund the operation of Signus based on the quantity and types of tyres they introduce into the marketplace.
+Producers pay a fee (“Ecovalor”) which varies depending on the eleven product categories, ranging from scooter tyres to agricultural and commercial tyres weighing over 450 kg.
+Currently the fee for passenger car tyres is EUR 1.58 (excluding VAT). ()

-Finland: Finnish Tyre Recycling Ltd. is a company set up by tyre producers to take responsibility for used tyres as mandated by Government Decision No.1246/1995.
-Tyre vendors must take back discarded tyres without charge and tyre consumers must submit a used tyre to the vendor or to a place of reception arranged by the tyre producer.
-The recovery of used tyres is financed by a recycling fee which is collected form purchasers of new tyres, which varies from EUR 1.97 for scooter and motorcycle tyres to EUR 620.00 for large machinery tyres. ()
+Finland: Finnish Tyre Recycling Ltd. is a company set up by tyre producers to take responsibility for waste tyres as mandated by Government Decision No.1246/1995.
+Tyre vendors must take back discarded tyres without charge and tyre consumers must submit a waste tyre to the vendor or to a place of reception arranged by the tyre producer.
+The recovery of waste tyres is financed by a recycling fee which is collected from purchasers of new tyres and varies according to the following twelve product categories: scooter and motorcycle tyres; passenger car tyres; van tyres; truck and bus tyres; industrial tyres; tractor tyres; agricultural tyres <20”; agricultural tyres ≥20”; work and forestry tyres <300 kg; work and forestry tyres ≥300 kg; retreaded truck tyres; and large machinery tyres >2000 kg.
+Currently the recycling fee (excluding VAT) for passenger car tyres is EUR 1.75. ()

+The European Tyre & Rubber Manufacturers’ Association (ETRMA) provides information on other end-of-life tyre management companies operating in the European Union (Recytyre, Ecopneus and RecyBEM, among others) ().
+The OECD Database on Instruments Used for Environmental Policy also provides valuable information ().

 Financing systems